Feature #1448

 I personally like the "solution" proposed by Aleksey Zapparov in note 43.

-Updated by Kate Mueller about 1 month ago
+Updated by Kate Mueller over 12 years ago

 +1 Tagging would be incredibly useful within our Wiki.